 A CNC milling job incorporates several stages.
 First, a CAD (computer-aided design) model must be produced, which provides the CNC machine with a technical drawing of the workpiece.
 Our highly equipped design engineers convert the CAD model into a CNC program, to ensure the milling machine knows the precise dimensions required for the component.

 The milling machine is then set up and programmed, and the milling operation takes place.
 The length of the process depends on whether a component is being manufactured from start to finish, or if it just a finishing operation.

 We provide both options and depending on the size and scale of the workpiece, we will discuss the turnaround time.

 Roughing is the initial step of the milling process; cutting small pieces from the worked object to form the approximate shape or form desired.

 Finishing completed the job, going from approximate to precise.
 The milling is more delicate when finishing and can take several repeats until meets the specifications are met.
 The more complex the job, the more milling repeats will be required.
 But with our milling machinery, we can guarantee the components will match specifications.

 3, 4, 5-Axis Milling

-A&M have an extensive range of CNC milling machines available with 3 to 5 axes.
+A&M have an extensive range of CNC milling machines available with 3 to 5 axis.
 The X-axis and Y-axis represent horizontal movement (side-to-side and forward-and-back), and the Z-axis represents vertical movement (up-and-down).

 The W-axis represents diagonal movement across a vertical plane.
-In more basic CNC milling machines, horizontal movement is possible in two axes (XY), whilst in our advanced models, there are several additional axes of motion, such as 3, 4, and 5-axis CNC machines.
+In more basic CNC milling machines, horizontal movement is possible in two axis (XY), whilst in our advanced models, there are several additional axis of motion, such as 3, 4, and 5-axis CNC machines.

 These are some of the advantages of each milling machine: